RushikeshGandhmal/react-music-player/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to our contribution guidelines for more information on how to propose bug fixes, features, and improvements.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed.